prataprc/pitch-caserust/PITCHME.md

 @ul[crash-free]
 - @color[blue](C) can give programmer total freedom, free as in "you can shoot yourself all you want" free.
-- On the other end - languages like @color[blue](Python Java Javascript) has garbage collection for safety.
+- On the other end - languages like @color[blue](Python Java Javascript) has garbage collector for safety.
 And sadly, the garbage collector doesn't know that he is a bad influence.
 @ulend

 +++